sireum/kekinian/readme.md

 Linux on aarch64.

-In addition, the Slang-to-C [transpiler](https://github.com/sireum/transpilers) can compile a subset of Slang -- Slang Embedded, which does not include closure and recursive types, can be compiled to C without garbage-collection at runtime.
+In addition, the Slang-to-C [transpiler](https://github.com/sireum/transpilers) can compile a subset of Slang -- Slang Embedded (excluding closure and recursive types), to C without garbage-collection at runtime.
 The generated C code is both Slang source-traceable and in the form that is structurally close to the Slang source; in addition to `gcc` and `clang`, it can also be compiled using the